 I’d heard of Sergei Polunin but didn’t know much about his career.
 His modern dance performance looked interesting.
 Luckily, I got the last available seat in the house – third-floor balcony!
-The elegant main stage has limited seating so many of Polunin’s captivated fans watched him perform while standing along the sidelines.
+The elegant main stage has limited seating, so many of Polunin’s fans watched him perform while standing along the sidelines.

 Sergei Polunin is a 29-year-old Ukrainian ballet dancer who has danced since the age of 4.
 He attended London’s Royal Ballet School and holds citizenship in Ukraine, Serbia, and Russia.
 After resigning his position as principal dancer with the British Royal Ballet, Polunin began a career freelancing.

 At 19, Sergei Polunin became the “British Royal Ballet’s youngest principal male dancer”.
 A few years later, he resigned from the company with the words ‘the artist in me was dying’.

 Talented Polunin has been a guest artist at major dance theaters worldwide, including the Royal Ballet, Sadler’s Wells Theatre London, Bolshoi Theatre, La Scala Theatre Paris, Stanislavski and Nemirovich-Danchenko Moscow, Teatro San Carlo Naples, and Bayerisches Staatsballet Munich.

-In 2014 and 2015 Polunin “collaborated with American photographer and music director David LaChapelle“.
+In 2014 and 2015 Polunin “collaborated with American music director and photographer David LaChapelle“.
 He participated in several new projects, including a dance video to the song “Take Me to Church” by Hozier.

 Polunin also performed in ballet-related film roles in Red Sparrow, Murder on the Orient Express, and a new film called Passion Simple, his first lead role.

 “The goal of the Sergei Polunin Foundation is promoting ballet and dance to a wider audience while honoring traditional ballet and combining it with a cutting-edge approach.”

 Sergei Polunin’s Sacré

 Last month Sergei Polunin performed his new show Sacré in Moscow.
 The powerful show premiered in Switzerland in 2018.
 In the production, Japanese choreographer Yuka Oishi reinterprets Igor Stravinsky’s ballet Le Sacré du printemps – Rite of Spring.

 The ballet is a “tribute to legendary Russian dancer and kindred spirit Vaslav Nijinsky with Igor Stravinsky’s music taking center stage”.
 During his solo Polunin “explores Niminsky’s madness and his demand for feeling, not thinking humans”.